flagranterror/jot/README.md

+# Jot

-# Jot appends a timestamped entry to a text file.
+Jot appends a timestamped entry to a daily journal file.

 ```
 Usage of jot: